Computer history - 1957

 Russell Kirsch in 2007.
 Photo: Jamie Francis for the Oregonian, https://expo.oregonlive.com/erry-2018/05/9e71d5e0cd475/creator_of_worlds_first_digita.html

-The first optical scanner is created by engineer Russell Kirsch at the United States National Bureau of Standards.
+The first optical scanner was created by engineer Russell Kirsch at the United States National Bureau of Standards.
 Pictured at right is Kirsch in 2007, holding a printout of the 176 x 176-pixel image of his infant son, sixty years later.

 New computer products and services introduced in 1957

-IBM announces the IBM 709 computer.
+IBM announced the IBM 709 computer.

-Computer companies founded in 1957
+Computer companies and organizations founded in 1957

 Casio was established in 1957.